EBI-Metabolights/metabolights-utils/README.md

 ```

-### ISA table file pagination
+### Read and Update ISA Table Files with Pagination Support
 ---
-* Update page size (number of rows in a page) and read results with the selected page size.
+* Select page size (number of rows in a page) and read results with the selected page size.
-* Define custom row offset and read rows with a limit.
-Row indices in a page can be unordered after filter and sort operations.
-You can get actual row index of the selected row using result.
+* Define custom row offset and read only selected rows.
+Actual row indices in a result may be unordered after filter and sort operations.
-* Read only the selected columns you defined.
-If a selected column has additional columns (Term Source REF, etc) and these columns are not defined, they will be in result.
-Column names may be different than header if there are multiple column with same header.
+* Read the selected columns you defined.
+If a selected column has additional columns (Term Source REF, etc) and these columns are not defined by user, they will also be in the result.
+Column names may be different than header if there are multiple columns with same header.
-* If no column selected, columns will be ordered.
-If columns are selected, result will contain columns in the selected order.
-You can get actual column index of a column using result.
+* If columns are not selected, all table columns will be returned in result.
+If columns are selected, result will contain only these columns in selected order.

 ---
 #### Example 1: Read ISA table file